wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 --8<-- 'code/tutorials/cross-chain-contracts/core-contracts/snippet-2.sol'
 ```

-To send greetings across chains, you can use the Wormhole Relayer, which handles _cross-chain_ communications.
+You can use the Wormhole Relayer to send greetings across chains, which handles _cross-chain_ communications.
 The relayer network allows you to relay messages (or "payloads") from one chain to another through a network of Delivery Providers.

 If you’d like a more detailed understanding of how the Wormhole Relayer and Delivery Providers work, check out the [Learning section on Relayers](/learn/infrastructure/relayer/){target=\_blank}.